 Monarchs in New Zealand do not follow the same migration pattern as their northern relatives.
 They have adapted their migration behaviour to suit local conditions.
 When the air temperature drops to 12.8°C, monarchs flock together in overwintering sites.
 These sites tend to be in milder coastal locations where the temperature remains at least 10°C. Overwintering monarchs prefer sites that are sheltered from the wind, have trees with a rough bark surface on which to cling and have a nearby source of nectar.
 The butterflies are mostly inactive, but on warm days, they fly, bask in the sunlight and feed.
 When the temperatures warm up, butterflies move inland to reproduce.

 Swarms form regularly to overwinter at places such as Tauranga Bay in Northland.
-The Monarch Butterfly New Zealand Trust (MBNZT) was initially formed to protect this site.
+The Monarch Butterfly New Zealand Trust (MBNZT) was initially formed by Jacqui Knight to protect this site.
 Other overwintering sites include areas of Hawke’s Bay, Nelson and Christchurch.
 The MBNZT encourages citizen scientists to tag butterflies so we can learn more about the migration and overwintering habits of monarchs.

 Threats to the monarch